All 5 first ladies speak out on family separations at border

 NEW YORK — All four former first ladies have joined the current one, Melania Trump, in an unusual united political front expressing horror at children separated from their parents at the U.S.-Mexico border.

+Mrs. Trump did not go as far as some of her predecessors, though, and criticize the Trump administration’s “zero tolerance” policy that has led to the separations.

-As Michelle Obama put it on Twitter, in support of Laura Bush: “Sometimes truth transcends party.”
+But Michelle Obama took to Twitter, in support of Laura Bush, to say, “Sometimes truth transcends party.”

 Mrs. Obama, a Democrat, wrote those words as she re-tweeted Mrs. Bush, a Republican, who first spoke out in an opinion piece Sunday in The Washington Post.